 - Cloud storage: Services such as OneDrive, Google Drive, and Dropbox provide off-site backups.
 You can access backed-up files from various devices.

-How Often Do You Back up
+How Often Should You Back Up Windows 11

 Critical data: It includes data that changes frequently or crucial data, such as financial records, employee data, customer databases, etc. Back up this data daily or even hourly.